-1. The Vice President for Student Services will obtain information from the Director of Environmental Health and Safety, regarding the previous appeal decision.
+- 1. The Vice President for Student Services will obtain information from the Director of Environmental Health and Safety, regarding the previous appeal decision. - and Safety, regarding the previous appeal decision.

 2. The Vice President for Student Services will issue a decision, in writing, to the visitor or employee and Business Services Office, within five (5) working days of receipt of the appeal.